Cash or Credit?: Tracking The Changes in How Consumers Pay

 • Debit use (both PIN and signature) increased over this same period by 8.9%.
 ACH use by our customers increased over this same period by 35%, as more merchants are relying on recurring payments to reduce their processing costs.

 • Mobile payments will continue to explode, and service companies will continue to adopt this technology.
-Restaurants will finally begin to go to take advantage of the swiped rates.
+Restaurants will finally begin to go mobile to take advantage of the swiped rates.
 Technology continues to get cheaper and better.

 • Alternative payments will continue to grow--PayPal, Google, and Bling.
 You will likely even see Apple get in the game.